wilsonftrindade/imc-prosperity-4/README.md

 I primarily worked on the algorithmic trading side of the competition from Rounds 1-4, focusing on strategy research, implementation, backtesting, and parameter tuning.

-My strongest contribution came in Round 3, where I led the algorithmic strategy development.
+My strongest contribution came in Round 3, where I built the core algorithmic submission, including the main trading logic, product-level analysis, backtesting iterations, and final parameter choices.
 That submission ranked #153 globally on the algorithmic leaderboard and helped the team reach #146 overall.

 I also worked heavily on Round 4, refining our strategies around the newly introduced counterparty-level trading data.

 ### Strategy Development

 I developed and iterated on multiple classes of trading strategies, including: